lethangomes/AI-Textbook-Capstone/2025-11-01-78-TeamCharter.md

 ### Steps before merging
 1. Add tests for new features and ensure your code passes all previous tests.
 Currently deciding which testing library will be used
 2. Submit PR where it will be run through CI jobs.
 CI jobs are not currently set up, but Lucas plans on implementing them in the future.
+3. Update documentation.
-3. If new features involve student data, check with project mentor or Jimena to ensure features follow FERPA and other guidelines
+4. If new features involve student data, check with project mentor or Jimena to ensure features follow FERPA and other guidelines
-4. Have at least one other team member review and approve code.
+5. Have at least one other team member review and approve code.

 ## Accessibility & Inclusion Practices